Middle kingdoms of India

-The middle kingdoms of India were the political entities in the Indian subcontinent from 200 BCE to 1200 CE.
-The period begins after the decline of the Maurya Empire and the corresponding rise of the Satavahana dynasty, starting with Simuka, from 230 BCE.
-The "middle" period lasted for almost 1,500 or 1436 years and ended in 1206 CE, with the rise of the Delhi Sultanate, founded in 1206, and the end of the Later Cholas (Rajendra Chola III, who died in 1279 CE).
+The Middle Kingdoms of India were the political entities that existed on the Indian subcontinent from 230 BCE to 1206 CE.
+The period began with the decline of the Maurya Empire and the corresponding rise of the Satavahana dynasty, initiated by Simuka in the 1st century BCE.
+The “middle” period lasted for over 1,200 years and concluded in 1206 CE with the establishment of the Delhi Sultanate and the gradual decline of the Later Cholas, the last of whom, Rajendra Chola III, died in 1279 CE.

 This period encompasses two eras: Classical India, from the Maurya Empire up until the end of the Gupta Empire in 500 CE, and early Medieval India from 500 CE onwards.
 It also encompasses the era of classical Hinduism, which is dated from 200 BCE to 1100 CE.
 From 1 CE until 1000 CE, India's economy is estimated to have been the largest in the world, having between one-third and one-quarter of the world's wealth.
-It is followed by the late Medieval period in the 13th century.
+This period was followed by the late Medieval period in the 13th century.